 Unlike most family law cases, there is no requirement for a respondent in an adult adoption case.
 The biological parents are not required to be involved in the proceedings.

 Termination of Parental Rights (Not Required for Adults)

 Unlike adopting a minor child, there is no need to terminate the parental rights of the adult being adopted in an adult adoption case.

 Where does an adult adoption case get filed?

-Depending on the county in Texas in which you reside, you would file the adult adoption case in either the district court of that county or in whichever court is designated to be able to hear family law cases.
-If not a district court, then it would likely be a county court or county court at law that would hear your adoption petition.
-The title of the document that you would be filing is called an Original Petition for Adoption of an Adult.
+The location for filing an adult adoption case in Texas depends on the county where you reside.
+Typically, the case would be filed in either the county district court or in a court designated to handle family law matters.
+If not a district court, it could be a county court or county court at law.
+The document you'll be filing is known as an Original Petition for Adoption of an Adult.

-What does it mean to be a respondent in an adult adoption case?
+The role of a respondent in an adult adoption case

 What actually happens in an adult adoption case?

-In an adult adoption case, the adult that you seek to adopt will be named as your son or daughter, just as if he or she had been your son or daughter since birth.
-Your new child would have the right to inherit from you upon your death whether or not you have a will naming that child as a beneficiary of yours.
-Your child would likely not be able to inherit anything from their former parent's estate.
-You may also request to have your adopted adult-child’s name changed.
-Importantly, adopting an adult does not mean that you will be impacting that person’s immigration status.
+In an adult adoption case, the adult you seek to adopt will be named your son or daughter, just as if he or she had been your son or daughter since birth.
+Your new child would have the right to inherit from you upon your death, whether or not you have a will naming that child as your beneficiary.
+Your child would likely be unable to inherit anything from their former parent's estate.
+You may also request to have your adopted adult-child's name changed.
+Adopting an adult does not mean you will impact that person's immigration status.

 A judge will not automatically approve of your request to adopt an adult.
-If the judge believes that the adoption is being requested in order for the adult adoptee to avoid paying a debt or that the adoption is moving forward because either you or the adult-child is not able to voice dissent to the adoption.
+If the judge believes that the adoption is being requested for the adult adoptee to avoid paying a debt or that the adoption is moving forward because either you or the adult child cannot voice dissent to the adoption.